pgorzelany/swift-ib-portal-api/README.md

 ## Setup Requirements

-Before making requests through the api you need to authenticate and make a connection through the IB Gatewayas describe in the [getting started section of the docs](https://interactivebrokers.github.io/cpwebapi/).
+Before making requests through the api you need to authenticate and make a connection through the IB Gateway as describe in the [getting started section of the docs](https://interactivebrokers.github.io/cpwebapi/).
 You can use an IB demo account to try out the api.

 ## API Documentation and Resources